TwoFistedJustice/square-pie/docs/refactor.md

 #money from order_fulfillment should be extracted into a helper

-- it has been added to `utilities.js` as "money_helper"
+- it has been added to `utilities.js` as "arche_money"

 make()
 method should be a let